anoop-ananthan/image_collection/README.md

-# image_collection
+# Image Collection
-All the image collection is stored here
+All the image collection is stored here as Issues.
+It is easier to search and store that way